|

 Easter spring table

-The primroses are also from Giant Tiger, and so spring like.
-I thought they looked pretty wrapped in some moss and in these lanterns.
+The primroses are a nice spring touch.
+I thought they looked pretty wrapped in some moss and in placed in these lanterns.

 Easter table ideas